Darwinism in Distress

 Once the nature and behavior of the malaria parasite became known, scientists began to develop drugs to combat the disease.
 The drugs were initially successful, but they eventually became ineffective.
 Was that because the malaria parasite somehow grew smarter over time?
-No – rather it was because a few of the parasites had small genetic differences that rendered them immune to the drugs.
-With virtually all of the other parasite cells being killed off, the mutated ones continued to survive and reproduce, conveying their genetic drug immunity to their offspring in yet another example of micro-evolution in action.
+No – rather it was because a few of the parasites had small genetic differences that rendered them immune to the drugs (the drugs were formulated to attach to a certain molecular configuration on the surface of the malaria cell, but some of them had a slightly different configuration which the drug could not attach).
+With virtually all of the other parasite cells being killed off, the different ones continued to survive and reproduce, conveying their genetic immunity for that drug to their offspring, in yet another example of micro-evolution in action.

 But even though some anti-malaria drugs have quickly become ineffective, the sickle-cell condition continues to provide protection as it has done for thousands of years.
 Why?
-It is because the malaria parasite can become drug resistant with only one difference in its cellular structure (there are upwards of a trillion malaria parasites in a diseased person, making the likelihood of a few of them having a difference relatively good).
-But for the malaria parasite to overcome resistance to the sickle-cell condition would require two to three simultaneous changes in specific places on the malaria organism in order to attach to the corrupted hemoglobin molecules, and despite the uncounted gazillions of malaria cells in the history of humanity, such an evolutionary change has apparently never happened.
+It is because the malaria parasite can become drug resistant with only one difference in its cell wall structure (there are upwards of a trillion malaria parasites in a diseased person, making the likelihood of a few of them having a difference relatively good).
+But for the malaria parasite to overcome resistance to the sickle-cell condition would require two to three simultaneous changes in specific places on the malaria organism to attach to the corrupted hemoglobin molecules.
+Despite the uncounted gazillions of malaria cells in the history of humanity, such an evolutionary change has apparently never happened.
 In other words, the malaria parasite has not been able to evolve its way over the sickle-cell barrier.

 Sickle-cell anemia and the malaria parasite thus demonstrate the severe limits of mutation: if the malaria parasite has been unable to simultaneously effect two or more genomic changes which would enable it to successfully survive in humans with sickle-cell condition, and it has had the entire of human history to do so, then how could mutation possibly account for the development of new and more sophisticated organisms?
 To cite a railroad example, if mutation is struggling to make a few switches in the track layout and even the changes it does make are mostly destructive, how could it possibly account for the construction of the railroad stations and the track itself?